Testato/plugin.video.repubblicaitaliana/README.md

 1.1.0 (05 Mar 2021)
 - Use of Tubed instead of Youtube
 - Fixed some thumbnails
+- Fixed automatic installation of inputstream.adaptive on Windows

 1.0.0 (28 Feb 2021)
 - Upgraded to Kodi19 Matrix